 I grew up enjoying fresh ghee that Ma would make from scratch by collecting the malai (thick milk skin) that would float on top from boiling raw milk.
 Here in US, I can’t collect malai, so I use heavy cream instead to make fresh butter and ghee.

-Instant butter can be prepared by whisking heavy cream until it curdles and starts releasing butter milk.
+Instant butter can be prepared by whisking heavy cream without letting it ferment.
+Whisk until it curdles and starts releasing butter milk.
 Gather the butter and wash it several times in ice cold water and you instant butter is ready.

 Ghee is clarified butter which comes from cooking butter until the solid particles separates and turns golden brown.
 You can make ghee simmering store bought butter, strain and your instant ghee is ready.